edu444477/playwright-technical-test/README.md

 1. **Clone the repository** (if applicable):

 2. **Run the setup script**:
+Run `source install.sh`.
 The setup script will replace the existing `playwright_venv` folder with a fresh one, update your system packages, and install the necessary Python packages and Playwright browsers.

 3. **Run the demo test**:
-Once the setup is complete, you can run the demo test using `pytest`.
+Once the setup is complete, you can run the demo test using `pytest test_demo.py`.

 ## Explanation of `install.sh`